-In our previous blog, Part 9: A Revision Editing Checklist for Your Nonfiction Book Is A Game Changer, I share a comprehensive revision checklist designed for people editing their own nonfiction books.
+In my previous blog, I share a comprehensive revision checklist designed for people editing their own nonfiction books.

-(In case you missed it, I’ve included the sign up below so you can receive the checklist straight to your inbox!)
+(In case you missed it, you can sign up below to receive the checklist).

 The downloadable checklist takes small business owners, freelancers, and writers working on nonfiction books through the various areas of the draft, so you have a specific guideline and framework for revising your work.

 Even with this checklist, however, if you’re not a trained editor, you may not know which of the items of business are more “important” to attend to and sculpt during your initial revision (or substantive edit).